A. J. Foyt: Career summary

-Awards

-Foyt was inducted into the International Motorsports Hall of Fame in 2000.

-Foyt was named in NASCAR's 50 Greatest Drivers list in 1998.

-He was named in the National Sprint Car Hall of Fame in 1990.

-He was inducted into the Motorsports Hall of Fame of America as the only open wheel driver in the first class of 1989.

-He was inducted into the National Midget Auto Racing Hall of Fame in 1988.

-He was inducted into the Indianapolis Motor Speedway Hall of Fame in 1978.

 Indianapolis 500 records

 Foyt has numerous career records at the Indianapolis 500: the first of four drivers to have won the Indianapolis 500 four times, the most consecutive and career starts (35), most races led (13), most times led during the career (39), and most competitive laps and miles during a career (4,909 laps, 12,272.5 miles).

 In the 1961 Indianapolis 500 Foyt won over Eddie Sachs with a lead of 8.28 seconds, the second closest finish in Indianapolis history at the time.
 Shortly thereafter, Foyt and Ray Harroun (who won the first Indianapolis 500 in 1911) appeared together on a segment of the TV program I've Got a Secret—their secret being their respective wins 50 years apart.

-As of June 2022, Foyt stands as not only the second-oldest living winner of the Indianapolis 500 (only Parnelli Jones is older), but the oldest with the earliest win (1961).
+As of June 2025, Foyt stands as not only the oldest living winner of the Indianapolis 500, but also the oldest with the earliest win (1961).